kathleenmerc/zymo-research-assignment/README.md

 ## Requirements

 - Use HTML, CSS, and JavaScript.
+- Create a responsive design for various devices and screen sizes.
 - Include a hero section with a call-to-action button that scrolls to the contact form.
-- Create a responsive design for various devices and screen sizes.
+- Implement a contact form with input fields and a submit button.
 - Use appropriate HTML semantic elements.
 - Apply CSS styles for a visually appealing layout.
 - Implement JavaScript functionality for form submission and interactivity.